-First on the social issues front in 1990 was a major civil rights bill.
+As it turned out, the very first on the social issues front for the BRT committee to handle in 1990 was a major civil rights bill.
 This was the first major initiative to address civil rights since the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
-Sponsored by Senator Ted Kennedy and Representative John Lewis, the bill sought to make significant changes to the judicial interpretations of these laws.
-It had encountered a veto from the US President, George H.W.
+The legislation sought to make significant changes to the judicial interpretations of these laws.
+It was vetoed by the US President, George H.W.
 Bush, and late in 1990 the business community actively lobbied to uphold the veto – including the BRT and including, unfortunately, AT&T. This was extremely painful for me.
 I was horrified to be associated with what appeared to be solid business opposition to civil rights and wondered what my options were if and when the bill would be reintroduced in 1991.

 Meanwhile, the negotiating group developed a good rapport, and I was hopeful that we were moving toward a consensus position on the entire package.
 Then three things happened.
 First, there was an impasse in the negotiations themselves, involving the matter of damages for cases of gender discrimination.
 Then, the White House stepped in.
 We already knew that President Bush’s chief legal counsel, Boyden Gray, was not friendly.
 But this Legal Counsel then arranged for President Bush himself to call my AT&T CEO Bob Allen to convey his concern – and opposition to what we were doing.
 On top of that, the Democratic chair of a key House committee on AT&T’s telecommunications issues, Rep. John Dingell, had called my boss to express his concern about our work from the Democratic side of things!

 Enough, said Bob Allen.
 He was not interested in participating in this “three-ring circus” of the Washington political scene!
-Once word of his withdrawal reached the office of the House Majority Leader (a Democratic majority in those days), however, we were all called in to his office, where he made it clear that the committee chair had no business criticizing us and urged us to continue.
+Once word of his withdrawal reached the office of the House Majority Leader Dick Gephart (a Democratic majority in those days), we were all called in to his office.
+He made it clear that the committee chair had no business criticizing us and urged us to continue.
 But since President Bush had already objected directly to the CEO, the AT&T position did not budge.
 Too many rings in the circus.

 The Outcome and Lessons Learned